 parameter description maxSteps (optional) Max. number of steps.
-If 0 or 1, the initial density will not be updated. dEnergy (optional) Energy convergence criterium
+If 0 or 1, the initial density will not be updated. dEnergy (optional) Energy convergence criterium In addition to these, the lcao group supports all the mixer settings (mixingMet

 In addition to these, the lcao group supports all the mixer settings (mixingMethod, nPulaySteps, spinMixing, rhoMixing, preconditioner group) of the scfDiag group (Sec.
 4.1).